President Ramos-Horta faces re-election battle in East Timor

 Analysts said other rivals with a good chance to progress to a second round of voting on May 9 are Francisco Guterres from the Fretilin party that won the most votes in the parliamentary poll in 2007 and Fernando de Araujo of the Democratic Party.

-East Timor is Asia’s poorest nation but it has vast offshore natural gas reserves and is struggling to unlock this wealth.
+East Timor is Asia’s poorest nation but it has vast offshore natural gas reserves and is strugggling to unlock this wealth.

 For many voters economic issues are key, as 41 percent of East Timor’s 1.2 million people live below $0.88 a day, according to a World Bank report, and malnourishment is a significant public health issue.